-Transfer data.
+Transfer Data.
 When PostMan is activated, a client should send packets through the connection to the helper.
 The helper node assembles multiple small packets and sends the assembled packet to the server.
-When the server application reads a packet, it calls decompose to disassemble the packet into small packets and process them.
-On the opposite direction, when a server sends replies, it should buffer multiple replies and assemble them by calling compose.
+When the server application reads a packet, it calls decompose to disassemble the packet into small packets.
+For each small packet, the library on the server side finds the corresponding fake fd according to the source IP and port information in the PostMan header.
+Then the small packets are delivered to the server application and processed as if they were from real sockets.
+In the opposite direction, when a server sends replies, for each helper connection, it should buffer multiple replies from the corresponding fake sockets and assemble them by calling compose.
 Then it can send the assembled reply to the connection to the helper.
 The helper node disassembles the replies and sends them to the corresponding clients based on the PostMan headers.
 The clients can read packets using a recv or read system call.

-Ensure packet ordering.
+Ensure Packet Ordering.
 Applications often need to ensure packets are not lost, duplicated, or re-ordered.
-Since PostMan uses TCP connections between the clients and the helper nodes, and between the helper nodes and the helpees, one can easily verify that these properties hold when there is no migration of connections.
-However, PostMan may migrate connections for several reasons: if a client is connecting directly to a server and finds the latency is high, it will call pm_connect to migrate its connection to a helper; when a helper is heavily loaded, PostMan will instruct its clients to migrate to other helpers; finally if a helper fails, its clients must migrate to other helpers as well.
+Since PostMan uses TCP connections between the clients and the helper nodes, and between the helper nodes and the helpees, these properties hold when there is no migration of connections.
+However, PostMan may migrate connections for several reasons: 1) If a client is connecting directly to a server and the server finds the throughput is high, it will notify the client of calling pm\connect to migrate its connection to a helper; 2) When a helper is heavily loaded, PostMan will instruct its clients to migrate to other helpers; 3) If a helper fails, its clients have to migrate to other helpers and recover the connections.
 As a result, PostMan needs additional mechanisms to ensure packet ordering despite such connection migration.
 For the first two cases, where migration is executed gracefully, a simple solution is to ask a client to wait for replies of all its pending requests before migrating its connection.
 For the helper failure case, however, this problem becomes challenging, because a client is uncertain about which packets are delivered.